psvanstrom/esphome-p1reader/README.md

 * [KAIFA CL109](https://www.oresundskraft.se/dags-for-matarbyte/) / Öresundskraft
 * [Aidon](https://www.tekniskaverken.se/kundservice/dinamatare/snart-far-du-nya-matare/) / Tekniska Verken

-*Note:* There's currently a bug in the E360 firmware, causing it to stop sending out data after a while.
+*Note:* There's a bug in older E360 firmware, causing it to stop sending out data after a while.
 Check this comment for more info: https://github.com/psvanstrom/esphome-p1reader/issues/4#issuecomment-810794020

 *Warning:*  Do not confuse KAIFA MA304H4**E** with MA304H4**D** as the latter uses M-Bus instead of P1.
 Apart from being incompatible protocols, M-Bus pin 1 exerts 27V instead of 5V and will fry your P1 equipment.